top of page

 My favourite teachings

-Both at the Krishnamacharya Yoga Mandiram (KYM) and at Yogavahini, the two schools I visit regularly in Chennai, I have learned with excellent teachers that really embody the core of this tradition, which is the connection with our own selves and with others, and the humbleness required to be of service.
-I try to honour these qualities when teaching.
+To offer what is appropriate for the student at any given time has a central place in the Tradition of Sri Krishnamacharya.
+For this reason to be fully present and to understand what the student needs at every moment in their journey is something that needs to be cultivated through our own practice as teachers.
+Both at the Krishnamacharya Yoga Mandiram (KYM) and at Yogavahini, the two schools I visit regularly in Chennai, I have learned with excellent teachers that really embody the core of this tradition, who not only have taught me the philosophical texts, the Vedic chants and the practices, but also how important the connection with our own selves and with others is, and the humbleness required to be of service and to be present for the students.

 “maitrī karuṇā muditopekṣāṇāṁ sukha duḥkhapuṇya apuṇya viṣayāṇāṁ bhāvanātaḥ cittaprasādanam”